 Enter the total of all premiums paid by the split-interest trust on any personal benefit contract if the payment of premiums is in connection with a transfer for which a deduction is not allowed under section 170(f)(10)(A).
 Also, if there is an understanding or expectation that any person will directly or indirectly pay any premium on a personal benefit contract for the transferor, include those premium payments in the amount entered on this line.
-See also Notice 2000-24, 2000-17 I.R.B.
-952 (April 24, 2000).
+For more information, see the instructions for Form 8870.